hamlibdk/HAMLIB-SDK/README.md

 JTSKD64 Tools Main Menu
 ------------------------------------

- 1. List help commands
+ 1. Set MSYS2 path to find Qt compilers
  2. Update MSYS2
  3. Install Hamlib dependencies
+ 4. Install msys64 GNU Compilers
- 4. Update MSYS2 Keyring
+ 5. Update MSYS2 Keyring
- 5. Build Hamlib - Static Libraries
+ 6. Build Hamlib - Static Libraries
- 6. Build Hamlib - Dynamic Package
+ 7. Build Hamlib - Dynamic Package
- 7. Clear Hamlib Source
+ 8. Clear Hamlib Source
- 8. Select HAMLIB Repository
+ 9. Select HAMLIB Repository
+ h.
+List help commands
- 9. Print version information
+ v.
+List version information

  e.
 Enter 'e' or 'q' to exit

 Enter your selection, then hit <return>:
 ```

-#### Step 2b: Update the  MSYS2 Environment
+**Step 2b: Update the  MSYS2 Environment**

 - Select **2.
 Update MSYS2** to update the MSYS2 environment.

 Note that the window may close on completion if there are updates.

+- If the MSYS2 Window closes reopen it within the **JTSDK64-Setup** environment by typing **msys2** at the PowerShell environment prompt.

+- If the update process requests that you close the open **msys2** terminal then close the window.
+Re-open the environment by typing **msys2** at the PowerShell environment prompt.

+- Repeat these steps if neceessary until there are no more updates available.

+**Step 2c: Update the  MSYS2 Environment**

 - If the MSYS2 Window closes reopen it within the **JTSDK64-Setup** environment with **msys2**

-- Repeat this step until there are no more updates available.

-#### Step 2c: Update the  MSYS2 Environment

-- If the MSYS2 Window closes reopen it within the **JTSDK64-Setup** environment with **msys2**

-- Back at menu, **3.
+- Back at menu, select **3.
 Install Hamlib Dependencies** to deploy the tools and libraries needed to build Hamlib.

+- (Optional) Select ** 4.
+Install msys64 GNU Compilers ** so that a msys64 POSIX-compliant build environment can be launched.

-#### Step 2d: Basic Deployment Complete
+**Step 2d: Basic Deployment Complete**

 Once complete you can exit the **JTSDK64-Setup** environment (i.e. close the **JTSDK64-Setup** and any MSYS2 terminal shells)